GreyGuoweiChen/VirBot/README.md

 unzip ref.zip
 ```

-The ref folder should be place under RNA_virus_detector and contain 4 database files: VirBot.hmm, VirBot.dmnd, VirBot_hmm_threshold.txt, and VirBot_RNAvirus_acc.txt, representing the pHHMs database, DIAMOND database, adaptive threshold file, and all the collected RNA virus accession number.
+The ref folder should be place under RNA_virus_detector and contain 4 database files: VirBot.hmm, VirBot.dmnd, VirBot_hmm_threshold.txt, and VirBot_RNAvirus_acc.txt, representing the pHHMs database, DIAMOND database, adaptive threshold file, and all the collected RNA virus accession number, respectively.

 4. You may want to add permissions to all database file.
 ```